Creation and evolution in public education in the United States

+History

 Early law

 Until the late 19th century, the Genesis creation narrative was taught in nearly all schools in the United States, often from the position that the literal interpretation of the Bible is inerrant.
-With the widespread acceptance of the scientific theory of biological evolution in the 1860s after being first introduced in 1859, and developments in other fields such as geology and astronomy, public schools began to teach science that was reconciled with Christianity by most people, but considered by a number of early fundamentalists to be directly at odds with the Bible.
+With the widespread acceptance of the scientific theory of biological evolution in the 1860s after being first introduced in 1859, and developments in other fields such as geology and astronomy, public schools began to teach science that was reconciled with Christianity by most people, but human evolution, but not animal evolution, was considered by a number of early fundamentalists to be directly at odds with the Bible.

-In the aftermath of World War I, the Fundamentalist–Modernist Controversy brought a surge of opposition to the idea of biological evolution, and following the campaigning of William Jennings Bryan several states introduced legislation prohibiting the teaching of biological evolution in public schools.
-Such legislation was considered and defeated in 1922 in Kentucky, and South Carolina, in 1923 passed in Oklahoma, Florida, and notably in 1925 in Tennessee, as the Butler Act.
-The American Civil Liberties Union (ACLU) offered to defend anyone who wanted to bring a test case against one of these laws.
-John T. Scopes accepted, and he started teaching his class evolution, in defiance of the Tennessee law.
-The resulting trial was widely publicized by H. L. Mencken among others, and is commonly referred to as the Scopes Trial.
-Scopes was convicted; however, the widespread publicity galvanized proponents of evolution.
+In the aftermath of World War I, the Fundamentalist–Modernist Controversy brought a surge of opposition to the idea of biological human evolution, and following the campaigning of William Jennings Bryan several states introduced legislation prohibiting the teaching of biological human evolution in public schools.
+Such legislation was voted on and defeated in 1922 in Kentucky and South Carolina and voted on and defeated in 1923 in Oklahoma and Florida.
+On March 13, 1925, the Tennessee House of Representatives passed the Butler Act, which prohibited the teaching of human evolution in public schools, with a vote of 71–5.
+On March 16, 1925, the Tennessee Senate approved the Butler Act with a vote of 24–6.
+On March 21, 1925, Governor Austin Peay signed the Butler Act into law, and it took effect immediately on the same day.
+Violating the Butler Act was a misdemeanor, punishable by a fine of $100 to $500.

-When the case was appealed to the Tennessee Supreme Court, the Court overturned the decision on a technicality (the judge had assessed the fine when the jury had been required to).
-Although it overturned the conviction, the Court decided that the law was not in violation of the First Amendment to the United States Constitution.
-The Court held: